immutable/unreal-immutable-sdk/README.md

 ## Release Blui Plugin for UE4

-For UE4 we are using Blui as the in built browser does not work.
+For UE 4.26 and 4.27 we are using Blui as the in built browser does not work.

-1. Download this release supporting UE 4.27 and 4.26 https://github.com/getnamo/BLUI-Unreal/releases/tag/4.2.0
+1. Download Blui release from https://github.com/immutable/BLUI-Unreal/tree/Imtbl4.2
-2. Download the CEF 90 Browser from https://github.com/getnamo/BLUI-Unreal/releases/tag/v4.6.0 (`BluBrowserCEF....7z`)
+2. Download CEF Browser from https://github.com/getnamo/BLUI-Unreal/releases/tag/v4.6.0 (`BluBrowserCEF....7z`)
-3. Delete the Thirdparty/cef/Win folder from the BLUI plugin
-4. Place the Win folder from the `BluBrowserCEF...7z` into Thirdparty/cef
+3. Place the Win folder from the `BluBrowserCEF...7z` into the BLUI plugin `Thirdparty/cef`
-5. Disable cefdebug settings in `Blu.cpp`, following line
-    ```
-    // BluManager::Settings.remote_debugging_port = 7777;
-    ```
-6. Zip the Blui plugin folder and upload to the GitHub release.
+4. Zip the Blui plugin folder and upload to the GitHub release.

 ## How to Add Game Bridge Asset to Packaged Resources